 Plastic doesn’t exactly have a good reputation when it comes to the environment.
 Nespresso and Keurig, two of the world’s leading single-serve coffee manufacturers, have previously been roasted for using Plastic #7.
 This is a type of plastic material that’s hard to break down and could contain toxins.
 Although the two brands have now tried to change their environmentally non-friendly ways, by partnering with TerraCycle and providing a sustainable recycling program for customers.

 For better recyclability, some companies use a plastic material known as polyethylene (PETE or PET).
 It’s commonly repurposed into things like storage containers, clothes and sleeping bags.
-This means you can safely dispose of any leftover coffee grounds into the recycling bin, or alternatively add it to your compost heap, before throwing the emptied plastic coffee pods into the plastic recycling bin at home.

 What are brands doing to become eco-friendly?